 What’s the point?
 This made me quite foreign.

 Orchestral music was the same.
 It was never enough to play the excerpts.
 With a list of over a hundred excerpts, and a very busy schedule outside orchestral practice, it’s nearly impossible to ascertain that knowledge at a deep level over just 7 or 8 months.
-That’s why a passing mark (grade) was only 50.
-The equivalent of an A (called a “first,” or first-class) was 70.
+That’s why a passing mark (grade) is only 50.
+The equivalent of an A (called a “first,” or “first-class”) is 70.
 We didn’t all get 70s.
-It didn’t matter that the teacher knew you and believed in you and understood your work ethic.
+It didn’t matter if the teacher/examiner knew you and believed in you and understood your work ethic.
 The mark you got on the day was a direct reflection of your playing that day.
 It made you work damn hard.
 The 60s are good.
 Students should feel confident if they’re averaging in the 60s and above.
 After working my butt off for a 64 I learned how much more devotion I had to put in to break the 70s… it’s not a ploy to force us to work harder, it’s an honest reflection of where we’re at.

-Individual-Focused Learning Environment Emphasizing Self-Interest
+Individual-Focused Learning Environment

-They’re CLASH cymbals, and the E in crotales isn’t pronounced (this ones correct).
+They’re CLASH cymbals, and the E in crotales isn’t pronounced (this one’s correct).
 Natural sticking is called “hand to hand,” although I’m still unsure whether that means purely alternated sticking regardless of rhythm, or the same way we define it.
 A storage room was called a “store,” e.g. the percussion store.
 Regular stores are shops.
 Here’s what was the biggest kicker for me:

 In my first Symphony Orchestra rehearsal, the conductor began discussing how to interpret a particular semi-quaver in the bar… four crochets in a bar, eight quavers, sixteen semi-quavers, thirty-two demi-semi-quavers, sixty-four hemi-semi… Yes.
 It’s real.
 I thought it was only in old textbooks, a forgotten language, blissfully unaware that another English-speaking country could speak about music in an entirely different language.
 So I had to learn it, which took a lot of conscious effort, pausing every time before I spoke about a rhythm.
 It’s not easy to have to rewire, even for a small change.
-It’s nice being able to switch between both now.
+However, it’s nice being able to switch between both now.

-Fast Music-Learning, Excellent Sight-Reading Required
+Fast Music-Learning & Excellent Sight-Reading Required

 Brits are amazing orchestral musicians.
 They learn music fast, they rehearse very little, and the level is very high.
 I was always blown away by how perfect the CBSO was.